-The development of a work of intellectual property that may be copyrightable or patentable and meets the criteria for University ownership as described in Section VI should be reported fully and in writing, at the earliest time possible, to the Vice President for Academic Affairs.
-She/He/They will promptly meet with the inventor to consider the issues of ownership, copyright, and patent, all aspects of the invention, including but not limited to the extent to which University resources have been used and the distribution of potential proceeds.
+The development of a work of intellectual property that may be copyrightable or patentable and meets the criteria for University ownership as described in Section VI should be reported fully and in writing, at the earliest time possible, to the Provost and Vice President.
+They will promptly meet with the inventor to consider the issues of ownership, copyright, and patent, all aspects of the invention, including but not limited to the extent to which University resources have been used and the distribution of potential proceeds.
 It is assumed that in most cases a timely and amicable agreement will be reached.

-If an agreement cannot be reached, the division chairpersons (or the appropriate vice president or supervisor in the case of a staff member) will review the circumstances attending the development of the intellectual property, including the prior investment of University resources, and make a recommendation to the Vice President for Academic Affairs.
+If an agreement cannot be reached, the division chairpersons (or the appropriate vice president or supervisor in the case of a staff member) will review the circumstances attending the development of the intellectual property, including the prior investment of University resources, and make a recommendation to the Provost and Vice President.